Frequently Asked Questions

 The “morning after pill” is a form of emergency contraception intended for use after sex.
 You may want to take it if you have had sex without using birth control or have had trouble with your regular method (for example, broken condom or missed pills).
 It is most effective when taken within five days of unprotected intercourse and can be obtained at many pharmacies without a prescription if you are 17 or older.

-I am pregnant and considering termination?
+I am pregnant and considering abortion.
 What are my options?

 If you have an unplanned pregnancy, you may choose to have a termination.
 Some of the options are:

 - Medical abortion, in which medications are taken to end a pregnancy

 - D&C (or D&E, or aspiration abortion), in which a procedure is done to remove the pregnancy tissue from the uterus